 As a bank on a social mission to do good, Charity Bank has sought out independent certification of our values and ethics.
-These help us in our aims to be transparent and to gain the trust of a growing community of savers and borrowers.
+These help us in our aims to gain the trust of a growing community of savers and borrowers.

 Charity Bank currently has accreditation or affiliation with all of the following bodies: